OUR SERVICES

 ABBIE THOMAS, M.OST.

-OSTEOPATHIC PRACTITIONER
+OSTEOPATHIC PRACTITIONER & OWNER

-Abbie attained a Distinction in her Masters of Osteopathy at Leeds Beckett University, UK.
+Abbie attained a Distinction in her Master of Osteopathy at Leeds Beckett University, UK.
 On graduation from her 5 years of full-time study, she was also awarded the Dean’s Prize for Academic Achievement in Osteopathy.
 Additionally, she was awarded a commendation for her results by the Osteopathic external examining board.
 Abbie's Master's research project and thesis was on the subject of treating tension-type and cervicogenic headaches.

 Abbie is a member of Osteopathy BC.